telerik/maui-docs/controls/collectionview/drag-and-drop/overview.md

 # .NET MAUI CollectionView Drag and Drop

 The .NET MAUI CollectionView provides drag and drop functionality which allows the end user to reorder its items.
-If the feature is enabled, when the user holds on an item, the reorder mode is triggered and the user can move and release the item at the desired position.
-This will perform reorder operation on the data.
+If the feature is enabled, when the user clicks and holds an item, the reorder mode is triggered and the user can move and release the item at the desired position.
+This also performs a reorder operation on the data.

 ![.NET MAUI CollectionView Reorder Items](../images/collectionview-itemsreorder.gif)

-Reorder functionality can be enabled by setting the `IsItemsReorderEnabled` property to `True`.
+To enable the reorder functionality, set the `IsItemsReorderEnabled` property to `True`.

-Here is a quick example of the CollectionView with reorder feature:
+Here is a quick example of a CollectionView with enabled reordering:

 **1.** Define the following business object: